barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 # 🚀 Railway Quick Deployment Guide

+## ✅ **Problem Solved!**

+The dependency conflicts have been resolved by creating an isolated backend directory specifically for Railway deployment.

 ## Step 1: Deploy to Railway

 1. **Go to Railway Dashboard**: Visit [railway.app](https://railway.app)
 2. **Sign up/Login**: Use your GitHub account
 3. **Create New Project**: Click "New Project" → "Deploy from GitHub repo"
 4. **Select Repository**: Choose `barranaai/barrana-school-management`
-5. **Railway will automatically detect**: Node.js backend and deploy
+5. **Railway will automatically**: Use the `Dockerfile.railway` and deploy the isolated backend

 ## Step 2: Add MongoDB Database